Energy utilities must make accessing SharePoint easier for their workers—while still adhering to strict compliance requirements.

 Such adaptation means balancing the consumerized technology requirements that employees want with enforcing compliance via process adoption monitoring—for example, ensuring that the latest material specifications are easily available for field teams to access, and ensuring that they have been delivered to the field in accordance with corporate policy.
 Ultimately, it’s this balance that drives process uptake and keeps people safe.

 Colligo Engage is uniquely positioned to bridge this gap.
-By extending remote access to existing SharePoint repositories through intuitively-designed iOS and Android apps, field workers are able to access the right content at the right time.
-Through Colligo’s Console, managers are also able to confirm that employees’ mobile devices have downloaded relevant and timely safety documents, while also being able to review usage logs.
-Critical information is distributed, but still protected within the organization’s walled garden.
-Implementation is straight forward, and can be completed in a matter of days.
+By extending remote access to SharePoint through intuitively-designed iOS and Android apps, field workers are able to access the right content at the right time.
+Critical information is securely distributed and controlled.
+Managers are finally able to confirm which employees’ mobile devices have synched current safety documents, and can review auditable activity logs.
+Implementation is straight forward, usually completed in a matter of days.
 Budgets remain intact, IT improves governance and reduces administration, and users are able to access the information necessary to efficiently complete their tasks.
 Everybody wins.

 Read the complete article, Empowering Field Engineers & Technicians, originally printed in The American Oil & Gas Reporter magazine.